wp-plugins/advanced-cron-manager/readme.txt

 **Informations about WP Cron**

 Please remember - after deactivation of this plugin added Schedules will be not available.
-Added Tasks will still work.
+Added Tasks will still work unless they use your custom schedule.

 Important - WordPress Cron is depended on the User.
-WP Cron fires only on the page visit so it can be not accurate.
+WP Cron fires only on the page visit so it can be inaccurate.

 **Additional informations**